CosmicMind/Material/README.md

 ## Bar

-A Bar is a foundation component that organizes a set of left and right views around a centered content view.
+A Bar is a foundation component that organizes a set of left and right views around a content area.
 Bars are great for building layouts that are combined with buttons and switches.

 ![Material Image](http://www.cosmicmind.io/material/white/bar.gif)